 The cookbook Nourishing Traditions explains how to use whey along with a brine.

 Try whey instead of the more traditional lemon juice or vinegar.
 Just so you know, the process will produce even more whey, but at least you won’t have to buy lemons.

 This idea resonated with me, so I started envisioning how I could do this with fried chicken.
 I marinated my chicken breasts in whey, then rolled them in seasoned flour for some pretty fabulous fried chicken.

 Make light, flaky, and tender biscuits using whey as the liquid.

 Based on suggestion #1, I recently made the flakiest, lightest, and most tender biscuits with whey.

 Check out the recipe for Flaky Cinnamon Biscuits and the Glazed Flaky Biscuits Made with Whey (or Buttermilk) pictured above.

 Many people feed whey to their pets and claim they love it.

 What do you do with whey?
 Have you tried something I don’t have listed here?

-In case you don’t know much about making Greek yogurt, you can see the process from beginning to end in the video below.
+In case you don’t know much about making Greek yogurt, you can see the process from beginning to end in the video above.